hardingnj/xpclr/README.md

   --ld LDCUTOFF, -L LDCUTOFF
-                        LD cutoff to apply for weighting --phased, -P          whether data is phased for more precise r2 calculation --verbose, -V         whether to be verbose --maxsnps MAXSNPS, -M MAXSNPS
+                        LD cutoff to apply for weighting --phased, -P          whether data is phased for more precise r2 calculation --verbose VERBOSE, -V VERBOSE
+                        How verbose to be in logging.
+10=DEBUG, 20=INFO, 30=WARN, 40=ERROR, 50=CRITICAL
+  --maxsnps MAXSNPS, -M MAXSNPS
                         max SNPs in a window
   --minsnps MINSNPS, -N MINSNPS